Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Focus on materials and pocket layout, and carefully adjust layers

-Base layer: Icebreaker or Smartwool wool-based material (approximately 260g/m2)
+Base layer: Icebreaker or Smartwool wool base of approximately 260g/m2

 He switched from layering during the harsh winter to a thinner base layer and now wears the Patagonia Houdini JKT